CEE Standards: Earning Income

 - Network, network, network.
 In any profession, it’s not about what you know, it’s about who you know.
 Connect with others in your field, as well as with your target audience.

 - Become a tutor, teacher, or coach.
 I worked as a theater teacher for elementary school students in an after-school program, and I loved it.
 It reminded me of why I fell in love with theater in the first place.
 You can always leverage your skills to teach others.

-In other words, if you’re majoring in fine arts or if you already have a degree, don’t feel like you’re stuck and have no options to make money.
-They key is to be flexible and open to all opportunities.
+So if you’re majoring in fine arts or if you already have a degree, don’t feel like you’re stuck and have no options to make money.
+Their key is to be flexible and open to all opportunities.